tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 The component gets access to the functions _setLeft_ and _setRight_ that it can use to update the two pieces of state.

 <!-- Komponentin tila tai yksittäinen tilan pala voi olla minkä tahansa tyyppinen.
 Voisimme toteuttaa saman toiminnallisuuden tallentamalla nappien <i>vasen</i> ja <i>oikea</i> painallukset yhteen olioon -->
 The component's state or a piece of its state can be of any type.
-We could implement the same functionality by saving the click count of both the <i>left</i> and <i>right</i> buttons into a single object
+We could implement the same functionality by saving the click count of both the <i>left</i> and <i>right</i> buttons into a single object:
 ```js
 {
   left: 0,